TeriCampbell/TeriCampbell.GitHub.io/Olympic Swimming Results Analysis.md

 <br><br>
 <img src="images/1A_EntireMen's100FreeField.png?raw=true" width = "80%"/>
 <br><br>
 Interestingly, I was only getting results in 2020 for the top 8 finishers.
-To see what was going on, I took a quick peek and learned that the data set only contained the times for top 8 finishers for 2020.
+To see what was going on, I took a quick peek and learned that the data set only contained the times for top 8 finishers, and for 2020 only contained records for the top 8 swimmers.
 I am curious who they are, how old they are, and how fast they are going.
 <img src="images/1B_2020Men's100FreeOnly.png?raw=true" width = "60%"/>
 <br><br>
 #### Zooming in and staying focused on the Men's 100 Freestyle, I now wanted to know who the medalists were.
 Here are the top 3 finishers across the span of years.